-M107 is a loose eight-magnitude globular cluster located in Ophiuchus that's a difficult binocular object but much easier in small telescopes.
-It was discovered by Pierre Méchain in April, 1782 and then independently re-discovered by William Herschel on May 12, 1793.
-Herschel was also the first person to resolve M107 into stars.
-This cluster is one of the additional catalogue items that weren't included in Messier's final version but added much later by Helen Sawyer Hogg in 1947.
-She also added M105 and M106 since it seems probable that Méchain had also intended to include these items to a future edition of the catalogue.
+M107 is a loose globular cluster of eighth magnitude located in Ophiuchus.
+It's a difficult binocular object that's much easier to spot with small telescopes.
+This globular was discovered by Pierre Méchain in April, 1782 and independently re-discovered by William Herschel on May 12, 1793.
+Herschel was also the first person to resolve it into stars.
+The cluster is one of the additional items that were not included in Messier's final catalogue version, but added much later by Helen Sawyer Hogg in 1947.
+She also added M105 and M106.

-At magnitude +8.0, M107 appears as a faint small diffuse object through a small 80mm (3.1-inch) telescope.
-There is a subtle increase in brightness from the outer to the inner region but no particularly bright centre.
-A 150mm (6-inch) scope will start to show the brighter stars around the outer edges but the view is much better with larger telescopes.
-Instruments of 300mm (12-inch) aperture or greater reveal an incredible site, many stars visible across the entire face of the globular.
-What's also noticeable is the looseness of this cluster.
+At magnitude +8.0, M107 appears as a faint small diffuse object through small 80mm (3.1-inch) refractors.
+There is a subtle increase in brightness from the outer to the inner region but it doesn't have a particularly bright centre.
+A 150mm (6-inch) telescope will start to resolve members at the outer edges, but the view is much better with larger scopes.
+Instruments of 300mm (12-inch) aperture or greater reveal a superb object with many stars spread across the entire face of the cluster.
+What's also noticeable is the looseness of this globular.

 M107 Data Table